KamiCreed/pyaivchat/README.md

 ```

 The program will prompt you to generate an OAuth2 token from your bot account on your browser.
 Do so and
-YouTube should be integrated as well.
+YouTube should be properly integrated.

 The chat commands are as follows:
 ```